 Trevor & Thompson (Regal G-7740, 1922)

-By Miss Lily Vine, in Francis Laidler’s pantomime Robin Hood And Babes In The Wood (Prince’s Theatre, Bradford, Yorkshire, 1917-18); by Violet Beatrice in pantomime The Babes In The Wood (Theatre Royal, Bristol, December 1917); by Rita Brunetti in pantomime The Babes In The Wood (Grand Theatre, Derby, December 1917); by Kitty Evelyn in pantomime Robinson Crusoe (Olympia, Glasgow, December 1917); by Raie Walters in pantomime Tommy Toddles (Royal Princess’s, Glasgow, December 1917); by Lil Sprightly in pantomime Little Tommy Tucker (Royal Theatre, Hanley [Stoke-on-Trent], December 1917); by Dolly Ross in pantomime The Forty Thieves (Palace Playhouse, Dundee, December 1917–January 1918); by Victoria Carmen in pantomime The Forty Thieves (Alexandra Theatre, Birmingham, January–February 1918); by Albert Plunkett, of The Dumbells, in Biff!
+Among many others: by Miss Lily Vine, in Francis Laidler’s pantomime Robin Hood And Babes In The Wood, Prince’s Theatre, Bradford (1917-18); by Violet Beatrice in pantomime The Babes In The Wood, Theatre Royal, Bristol (December 1917); by Rita Brunetti in pantomime The Babes In The Wood, Grand Theatre, Derby (December 1917); by Kitty Evelyn in pantomime Robinson Crusoe, Olympia, Glasgow (December 1917); by Raie Walters in pantomime Tommy Toddles, Royal Princess’s, Glasgow (December 1917); by Lil Sprightly in pantomime Little Tommy Tucker, Royal, Hanley [Stoke-on-Trent] (December 1917); by Dolly Ross in pantomime The Forty Thieves, Palace Playhouse, Dundee (December 1917–January 1918); by Victoria Carmen in pantomime The Forty Thieves, Alexandra, Birmingham (January–February 1918); and by Albert Plunkett of The Dumbells, in Biff!
 Bing!
-Bang! (opened 9 May 1921, Ambassador Theatre, New York; 73 performances).
+Bang!, Ambassador Theatre, New York (opened 9 May 1921; 73 performances).

 1 “How Songs Make the Stars,” The Arrow (Sydney, Australia), 1 February 1918; article reprinted from The Era.